MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 For beginners just starting with algorithmic trading, purchasing the annual plan is a cost-effective compromise.

-When you later confirm long-term continuous use of EA trading, you can consider switching to the lifetime plan.
+Later, when you confirm long-term continuous use of EA trading, you can consider switching to the lifetime plan.

 Notes on Using TDS License Codes